 - Book Cover Design: A Definitive Author's Guide – Includes a description of different book design methods and the best way to hire professional cover creators.

-- Top 7 Resources to Design Your Own Book Cover – A list of free and low-cost tools DIY publishers can use to make a cover.
+- Book Cover Maker Apps: 7 Resources to Design Your Own Cover – A list of free and low-cost tools DIY publishers can use to make a cover.

 - What is Typesetting? – A comprehensive look at interior book design.

 - How to Format a Book with the Reedsy Book Editor – A quick introduction to a tool that lets authors format professional-grade book files for free.

 - The Back of a Book Cover: How to Build One That Actually Works – Includes a template to make sure the back of your jacket meets the basic requirements.

 Once you’ve completed the step of designing and formatting, you will have everything you need to start selling your book.
 That takes us to our next stage.

 4. Self-publish as an ebook and a print book

 In days past, self-publishing a book involved getting a print run and paying up-front for thousands of copies.
 You pretty much always ended up with copies that you couldn't sell.
 Thankfully, modern publishing has provided simple solutions to this problem!